getsentry/symbolicator/README.md

 (`connect_to_reserved_ips=false`) source configs are not allowed to connect to [reserved IP ranges](https://en.wikipedia.org/wiki/Reserved_IP_addresses).

+Currently this implies that we will never connect to any IPv6 address.

 An exception from this rule is the Sentry source type, which is always allowed to connect to any kind of IP address because the user can't enter a custom source with this source type.